They say that once you choose your child’s name, be it Kaydon or Atticus, Balthasar or Brady, your child becomes that name.

 I didn’t fuss about it at first.
-Because Alexander/Alexei/Aleksey/Alexy/Alex had another name in mind: Aly – the name he’s used for himself since he could first talk.
+Because Alexander/Alexei/Aleksey/Alexy/Alex had another name in mind: Aly – the name he used for himself as soon as he could talk.

 Over the past not-quite-five years, Aly has stuck.
 He’s aggressively boyish with wild curling hair.
 The name he chose for himself is simply the right name.
 And I respect that.

-But I recently had to register Aly/Alex/Alexei for summer camp.
+Then I had to register Aly/Alex/Alexei for summer camp.
 At a loss about what name to put on the form, I asked my son, confident that Alexei would win.
-He’d insisted Alexei appear on his hockey jersey.
-He tells me that he’s Alexei.
+He’d chosen Alexei for his hockey jersey, after all.

 Alex, he said.

 I fetched from camp a few days ago, and when the head counselor called Alex, more than one little head swiveled.
 My son popped up, along with another little boy.